Arkadyaaa/TurnBasedReactNative/README.md

 ### Unimplemented Features
-Due to time constraints, I was not able to implement every feature I wanted on this game.
+The current build has all the base features needed for the game, it is a fully working experience with multiple enemies and a boss fight.
+However due to time constraints, I was not able to implement every feature I wanted for this game.
 - Currently only Marcoh is balanced, the 2 other characters are not play tested enough to ensure that they are balanced, I am not sure if you can finish the game with them.
 - The game has no background music or sound effects.
 - Battles have no animations.